About Guides What I Use

 Build Your Own Skills with the Skill Creator

-The Skill Creator is a meta-skill.
-Its entire job is to help you create other skills.
+The Skill Creator is a skill that helps you build other skills.
 If you only install one thing from the Skills library, make it this one.

-A skill is just a SKILL.md file with instructions, preferences, and rules that Claude follows when performing a specific type of task.
-Think of it as a reusable playbook.
-Any task you repeat, any task with specific preferences you don't want to re-explain every time, that should be a skill.
+A skill is just a SKILL.md file (a plain text file) with instructions, preferences, and rules that Claude follows when doing a specific type of work.
+Think of it as a reusable cheat sheet.
+Any task you repeat, any task with specific preferences you don't want to re-explain every time -- that should be a skill.

-Skills are composable, meaning one skill can call other skills.
-And they auto-trigger based on your prompt.
+Skills can work together -- one skill can call other skills.
+And they trigger automatically based on what you ask.
 You don't have to type /skill-name every time.
-Cowork reads your message and decides which skills to use automatically.
+Cowork reads your message and picks the right skills on its own.

 How to install the Skill Creator: